daviebadger/books/restructuredtext/restructuredtext.rst

 Bulleted Lists
 ^^^^^^^^^^^^^^

-Bulleted lists consists of a bullet point character, usually an asterisk (like in Python documentation) followed by one space and an item:
+Bulleted lists consist of a bullet point character, usually an asterisk, followed by one space and an item:

 .. code:: rst